gauravjagpal/drf-api-project5/TESTING.md

 | trips > serializers.py | No space around operator | Add space between owner = serializers |
 | trips > views.py | Expected 2 empty lines, only has one | Add another line |

+## Manual testing
+Manual tests were added for the trips app